Is this article for you? It covers services only available to Give Lively member nonprofits.

 ** The fixed portion of the fee on international PayPal donations is based on the currency used.
 See PayPal's fixed fees for sending in other currencies.

 REMINDER: Give Lively nonprofit members can only add PayPal as an optional additional payment method.
-PayPal can't be the sole payment method, since it can only be used for one-time donations.
-PayPal will also only process donations when the donors' selected payment method is PayPal.
-All other payment methods (credit/debit, ACH etc.) will be processed via Stripe.
-PayPal’s transaction fees can’t be covered by the donor.
-(In the near future, we will be adding both the option to process recurring monthly donations and for donors to cover the cost of transaction fees.)
+PayPal can't be the sole payment processor.
+All other payment methods (credit/debit, ACH etc.) are processed via Stripe.
+PayPal’s transaction fees can be covered by the donor when using the second-generation payment form, but not when using a first-generation payment form.
+(In the near future, we will be adding the option to process recurring monthly donations.)

 Does Give Lively charge any fees?